Are we done with object recognition? The iCub robot's perspective: Introduction

-In~\cite{Schwarz2015} the authors demonstrate transfer learning from pre-trained deep Convolutional Neural Networks (CNNs) and propose a way to include depth information from an RGB-D camera.
-The main idea is to extract a feature vector from the CNN and train a cascade of Support Vector Machines (SVMs) to discriminate objects' class, identity and position.
-Depth data is encoded in a planar image using a colorization scheme.
-The authors report performance increase on the Washington RGB-D benchmark~\cite{Lai2011}.
-The work in~\cite{pinto_curious_2016} shows how the robot can use self-generated explorative actions (like pushing and poking objects) to autonomously extract training data and train a CNN.
+In~\cite{schwarz2015, eitel2015} the authors demonstrate transfer learning from pre-trained deep Convolutional Neural Networks (CNNs) and propose a way to include depth information from an RGB-D camera by encoding depth data into RGB with colorization schemes.
+The main idea of~\cite{schwarz2015} is to extract a feature vector from the CNN and train a cascade of Support Vector Machines (SVMs) to discriminate the object's class, identity and position, while~\cite{eitel2015} proposes a pipeline to fine-tune the CNNs weights on RGB-D input pairs.
+Both works focus on the Washington RGB-D benchmark~\cite{lai2011} and improve its state-of-the-art performance.
+In this paper, we consider a less constrained setting, in that CNNs are trained with data acquired by the robot during natural interaction (which undergo, therefore, more challenging viewpoint transformations).
+We adopt similar techniques for transfer learning, but we assess a wide range of architectures and fine-tuning approaches.

-In this paper we employ a less constrained setting than~\cite{Schwarz2015}, in that CNNs are trained with data acquired by the robot during natural interaction (which undergo therefore more challenging viewpoint transformations).
-We employ similar techniques for transfer learning, but we consider a wider range of architectures and fine tuning techniques.
-In contrast to~\cite{pinto_curious_2016} the use of a human teacher (see Sec.~\ref{sec:icubworld} for details on the acquisition setup) gives us more control on the object trasformations.
-Clearly, our work could be extended by introducing self-supervision using explorative actions similar to the ones in~\cite{pinto_curious_2016}.
+The work in~\cite{pinto2016} shows how the robot can use self-generated explorative actions (like pushing and poking objects) to autonomously extract example data and train a CNN.
+In contrast to~\cite{pinto2016}, the use of a human teacher (see Sec.~\ref{sec:icubworld} for details on the acquisition setup) gives us more control on the object transformations.
+On the other hand, our work could be extended by introducing self-supervision using explorative actions similar to the ones in~\cite{pinto2016}.

-The work in~\cite{Held2015DeepRecognition} and our work in \cite{Pasquale2016IROS} are similar to the work presented in this paper in that they investigate invariance properties of CNNs and learning from few examples.
-They focus, however, on instance recognition, whereas in this paper we consider -- thus significantly extending~\cite{Pasquale2016IROS} -- the problem of object categorization.
-In addition we perform a detailed investigation of various fine-tuning techniques and systematic evaluation of the recognition performance for specific object transformations.
+The work in~\cite{held2016} and our work in~\cite{pasquale2016iros} are closely related to the work presented in this paper in that they investigate invariance properties of CNNs and how to improve them in order to learn from few examples.
+They focus, however, on instance recognition, whereas in this paper we include in the analysis -- thus significantly extending~\cite{pasquale2016iros} -- the problem of object categorization.
+In addition, we perform a detailed investigation of various transfer learning approaches and present a systematic evaluation of the recognition performance for specific viewpoint transformations.